CamillaBa/FYS-STK4155_Project_1/README.md

 Most important is the class "regdata" which stores data needed to perform linear regression on a data set.
 The functions of this class perform the variuos regression methods on the given data.
 This file is also discussed in the methods section of our report.

+Another class is "k_cross_validation".
+It takes as input an object "data" of type regdata, and a partition of the data into k (evenly sized) subsets.
+It has class functions that performs k-cross validation for the given subsets and calcuates R2 scores, MSE, bias, and variance.
+It stores these values as self variables.

 File 2) is a file that runs different methods from Methods.py to study Franke function.
 Should you run it as is, it will print